grumply/purehs.org/README.md

 [twitter]: <twitter name>
 [email]: <email>
 [company]: <company>
-synopsis: |
-  A short description to use in page title.
 description: |
-  A text description to go in the page's meta description tag.
+  A short description to use in page description. <160 character max>
 excerpt: |
   A markdown excerpt from the author's bio.
 ```